Localization Under Consistent Assumptions Over Dynamics: Related work

 \subsection{Representation of semi-static objects}

-To address the issue of semi-static objects being treated as static, several methods have been proposed.
+Several methods have been proposed to address the issue of semi-static objects being treated as static.
 Semi-static objects have been represented as separate temporary maps \cite{meyer-delius_temporary_2010} with a given static map.
-The dynamics are not modeled explicitly, rather the proposed method stores multiple maps from different times as static snapshots of the different states of the environment, and selects the map which explains the current measurement the best.
-While this is not done to create a consistent representation of the environment, but rather to facilitate localization, this idea extends similar methods that jointly localize the robot and estimate the state of the environment, demonstrated multiple times with a door \cite{petrovskaya_probabilistic_nodate, schulz_probabilistic_2001}.
+Instead of modeling the dynamics explicitly, \cite{meyer-delius_temporary_2010} stores multiple maps from different times as static snapshots of the different states of the environment and selects the map that best explains the current measurement.
+While this approach is not intended to create a consistent representation of the environment but rather to facilitate localization, the idea extends to similar methods that jointly localize the robot and estimate the state of the environment.
+This has been demonstrated multiple times with, \eg{} a door \cite{petrovskaya_probabilistic_nodate, schulz_probabilistic_2001}.

-A step forward in representing the dynamic nature of the environment is to model it as an \gls{hmm} \cite{tipaldi_lifelong_2013, meyer-delius_occupancy_2021}.
-While an \gls{hmm} models explicitly the belief of occupancy and the transition probabilities of the environment, which can be used to improve the localization accuracy, but unlike this work, there is no distinction between dynamic or static cells.
+A step forward in representing the dynamic nature of the environment is to model the environment as an \gls{hmm} \cite{tipaldi_lifelong_2013, meyer-delius_occupancy_2021}.
+While an \gls{hmm} explicitly models the belief of occupancy and the transition probabilities of the environment, which can be used to improve localization accuracy, it makes no distinction between dynamic or static cells, unlike this work.

-Furthermore, the static world assumption is ingrained into the Markov assumptions of independence of odometry and observations.
-These assumptions have been relaxed by partitioning the localization experiment into episodes that are internally Markovian, but as a whole are not \cite{biswas_episodic_2014}.
-In this work, we aim instead to maintain a consistent environment representation.
+Furthermore, the static world assumption is ingrained in the Markov assumptions of independence of odometry and observations.
+These assumptions have been relaxed by partitioning the localization experiment into internally Markovian episodes, but as a whole, the experiment is not \cite{biswas_episodic_2014}.
+Instead, in this work, we aim to maintain a single, consistent environment representation.

-While static objects are considered not to be movable, semi-static objects are likely to move during the lifetime of a map.
-Therefore the probability of any object to remain stationary reduces over time.
-This degree of staticness can be modeled explicitly as decaying probability of the persistence of a feature \cite{rosen_towards_2016}.
-Features are more naturally linked to object instances that can be ascribed with a notion of staticness, whereas we model the dynamic properties of the entire spatial environment directly.
+While static objects are considered not movable, semi-static objects are likely to move during the lifetime of a map.
+Therefore, the probability of any object remaining stationary reduces over time.
+This degree of staticness can be modeled explicitly as the decaying probability of the persistence of a feature \cite{rosen_towards_2016}.
+Features are more naturally linked to object instances that can be ascribed with a notion of staticness, whereas we directly model the dynamic properties of the entire spatial environment.